Security of discrete-modulated continuous-variable quantum key distribution: The QKD protocol

 In order to compare the two distributions $\freq_{c_1^n}$ and $p_0\in\mc{P}_{\mc{C}}$, we need to introduce figures of merit, which quantify the suitability of the distributions for key generation.
 For now, let us only assume that these figures of merit are given by affine functions $f^\text{PE}:\mc{P}_{\mc{C}}\to\mathbb{R}$ and $f^\text{tom}:\mc{P}_{\mc{C}}\to\mathbb{R}$ of the form

 for some coefficients $h_{x,z,\perp},h_{\perp,\perp,x'}\in\mathbb{R}$.
-We will provide an explicit form of the functions later.
-We then define the respective sets of distributions for which we do not abort after parameter estimation or tomography as
+We will provide an explicit form of the functions later, together with the methodology that compares $\freq_{c_1^n}$ and $p_0$.
+For the moment, let us note that a reduced number of binnings (i.e., employing as few modules as possible for parameter estimation) decreases the overall differences of distributions $\freq_{c_1^n}$ and $p_0$ in the case of $f^\mathrm{PE}$.
+This is eventually reflected as an increase in $p^\mathrm{key}$, since fewer rounds must be spent on bounding the differences between said distributions.
+We now define the respective sets of probabilities for which we do not abort after parameter estimation or tomography as

 for some $\delta_\mathrm{PE}^\mathrm{tol},\delta_\mathrm{tom}^\mathrm{tol}>0$.
 Let us also define $\delta^\mathrm{tol}=\delta_\mathrm{PE}^\mathrm{tol}+\delta_\mathrm{tom}^\mathrm{tol}$, as well as the events of passing the parameter estimation and the tomography test as